davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

     +- ...
 ```

-Because smaller sites haven't yet got to a size where they need organisation, folders and files are added as needed and it's reasonably easy to keep track of.
+Because it's easy to organise smaller sites, it's quick to add folders and files, and reasonably easy to keep track of them.

-However, as sites grow in size it becomes increasingly difficult to grok the relations and functionality striped across the application's many top-level folders, not to mention an increasingly-sprawling root-level config file.
+However, as sites grow in size it becomes increasingly difficult to grok the relations and functionality striped across the application's many top-level concerns, not to mention an increasingly-sprawling root-level config file.

 ### By domain

-At a certain size of site it becomes more intuitive to silo files by domain:
+At a certain size of site (and actually, not that big!) it becomes more intuitive to silo files by domain:

 ```
 +- src